Log in

 Instead of packing a lot of information into each deal card, you have the name, assignee, value, and a dynamic icon that lets you know the current state of the deal: Are there activities scheduled?
 If yes, are they in the future?
 Overdue?
 With just a glance at the screen, you can tell where things stand without having to click to see more.

 Adding new contacts is quick with a simple form.
 If you're adding a duplicate, Pipedrive notifies you to help keep your database clean.
-And when you open the contact page, the color contrast helps you see positive and negative information with much more clarity.
+And when you open the contact page, the color contrast separates positive and negative information with much more clarity.
 You can also keep track of the contact timeline, showing a visual graph of calls, deals, and emails you've exchanged with each person.
 It all gives you a good sense of whether it's time to give space or invest more in the relationship.

 The devil is in the details, and that's where Pipedrive really shines.
 All these little things may seem insignificant alone, but added together, they help things run smoother, with less distraction and fewer mistakes.

-Now, don't get me wrong, HubSpot is also solid as far as supporting sales teams goes.
+Now, don't get me wrong: HubSpot is also solid as far as supporting sales teams goes.
 It's a top-tier CRM platform.
-But, by comparison, the sales pipeline isn't as intuitive, and the muted color scheme of the user interface, despite being easy on the eyes, lacks some sharpness when popping out the most critical information at a glance.
+But by comparison, the sales pipeline isn't as intuitive, and the muted color scheme of the user interface, despite being easy on the eyes, lacks some sharpness when popping out the most critical information at a glance.
 The contact page is detailed and complete, but it feels a little cluttered by comparison, too.

 HubSpot's sales pipeline